JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 subtitle: How Delancey continues to exploit the Elephant and avoid the taxman
 published: true
 ---
 Our last blog [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) how Delancey  has shown great efficiency in its [__Elephant One__ development](/tribeca-square).
 Delancey bought the site for £8m and increased the purchase price to £18m by flipping it between companies.
-This was then used to help avoid paying £58m of planning contributions, including affordable housing[^1].
+This was then used to help [avoid paying £58.9m](http://35percent.org/2017-03-12-delanceys-dirty-tricks/#fn:1) of planning contributions, including affordable housing.
 Along the way it gained half an acre of public land with which it was to provide a market square, but has since ditched the market.

 We have also [shown previously](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/) how Delancey, having bought the Elephant One land for just £8m, has used a network of offshore companies registered in Panama and Bermuda to avoid paying corporation tax on developing the £200m scheme.